supermasita/blog.supermasita.com/about.md

 permalink: /about/
 ---

 Hi!
 I'm _Supermasita_.

-I was trained as a recording engineer but I work as a system engineer.
-This blog was created to collect simple things I want to remember, mainly regarding computers or audio.
+This blog was created to collect simple things that are worth remembering, mainly regarding computers and audio.

-Current computer projects
+Recent 'computer' projects
 ===
 * [geoip.supermasita.com](https://geoip.supermasita.com): A geoip service based on Tornado and Maxmind DB
 * [Kaltura eCDN Grapher](https://dev.supermasita.com/kaltura/keg): A network grapher for Kaltura's eCDN KES nodes